bokkypoobah/TopSecrets/README.md

 ## TODO

-* Install Raspberry Pi OS on a MicroSD card
-* Insert the MicroSD card into your Raspberry Pi device and boot the device
-* Connect to the network
 * Download a standalone version of the Shamir39 tool onto your device
 * Permanently switch off your network and your wireless signals
 * Switch the MicroSD card filesystem into readonly mode and reboot